The Global State of CPS Security 2024: Business Impact of Disruptions

 • Vulnerability Mitigation: Vulnerability management is another area within the CPGs that CISA has made OT-specific recommendations.
 We applaud the recognition that OT networks cannot always be patched in a timely manner given organizations’ aversion to downtime or the fact that some field devices and control systems simply cannot be patched.
 In these cases, CISA recommends compensating controls such as network segmentation and access controls as mitigations until software patches and firmware updates may be applied.

 • Access and Authentication: Several goals point to the need to remove default passwords, establish multi factor authentication, and implement unique credentials for assets.
 While some OT assets may have shared passwords and hard-coded credentials, there are controls available to mitigate many of these inherent risks within OT assets by providing an abstraction layer that enables fine-grained role-based access on top of inherent identity-based risks to OT assets.
-Technology that enables secure remote access may enable cyber security teams to address several goals simultaneously with these approaches.
+Technology that enables secure access may enable cyber security teams to address several goals simultaneously with these approaches.

 One other note is that in addition to mapping the goals to the NIST CSF, the CPGs are also aligned closely with IEC 62443.
 IEC 62443 is a set of standards, technical specifications, and reports tightly followed by asset operators in order to secure industrial automation and control systems.
 The OT recommendations within the CPGs are closely aligned to this series of standards, and demonstrates an appreciation of the differences between IT and OT security, and will create more acceptance from industrial engineers.